raharz/personal/README.md

 # personal
-This is a website that im working on.
+This is my new project that Im working on.

 I wil give you more details in future.